justindujardin/mathy/website/docs/contributing.md

 ### Code

-If you know that you want to make a code contribution or make significant changes to the documentation site, there are bash scripts that set up and build the various parts of Mathy.
+If you want to make a code contribution or make significant changes to the documentation site, bash scripts set up and build the various parts of Mathy.

 !!! info "Untested with Windows."

       Mathy uses `bash` scripts to set up and build its various projects.
-Running on windows may be complicated by this, but the scripts are simple enough to be ported.
+Running on Windows may be complicated by this, but the scripts are simple enough to be ported.

       If you are interested in doing this work, [open an issue here](https://github.com/justindujardin/mathy/issues/new?title=Windows Development Build Scripts){target=\_blank} or submit a PR.